 If you feel adventurous, you can Maroon and Amerindian villages.
 You have to take a trip into the deep jungle, but some of them are located along the river banks.
 It is lovely to meet people and learn a thing or two about their culture.
 What you have to understand is that Suriname is the home for many cultures, but the diversity will keep you on your toes.

-As to what to do in Suriname, you will not get bored.
-Nature’s beauty will keep you occupied, but you can also find some other means of entertainment.
+As to what to do in Suriname, you certainly won't end up feeling bored.
+Nature’s beauty will keep you occupied, but you can also find other means of entertainment.
 In Suriname, the songs are called ‘pokoes’ in Sranang Tongo, and they are really fun.
 You can also watch a football match as it's a popular sport.

 The food in Suriname, thanks to the mix of cultures, is absolutely delicious.
 Surinamese food is similar to Indian and Pakistani cuisine, but the difference is that it is less spicy, which may actually make it more to your taste.
 You can also find Chinese food, Javanese, Creole, and so on.
 You should try as many restaurants as you can while there.
 Your taste buds will be grateful.

 As far as safety is concerned, the standard rule of travel remains and you should rely mostly on common sense.
-Do not venture alone in the dark.
-Also, you should avoid the Palm Garden in Paramaribo because that is the place where a lot of drug trade is made, apparently.
-Also, you should never go alone to the bush (binnenland) as its easy to lose your way.
+Do not venture out alone in the dark when you don't know your surroundings.
+If you're in a remote location, you should never go alone to the bush (binnenland) as its easy to lose your way.

 Last but not least, do not forget to respect the culture and traditions in Suriname.
 You must be respectful when you take photos, for example.
-Some inland locals think that particular trees or sport are holy, and you should ask for permission before taking a picture of them.
-If you travel with a guide, he/she will let you know about the rules.
+Some inland locals have beliefs and traditions about particular trees, and you should ask for permission before taking a picture of them.
+If you travel with a guide, they will let you know about the rules.
 If not, just ask for permission every time common sense dictates it.

 The bottom line is that Suriname may be a very small country in northern South America, but it has more to offer than it looks.
 Nature is gorgeous, with many UNESCO World Heritage Sites, and you should have a wonderful time there.